icon-community/icon.community/content/blog/2022/2022-04-30-icon-development-update-april-2022/index.md

 * We outlined all tasks related to BTP development and delegated workloads to dedicated development teams.
 * We completed an initial design for the BTP fee system, which uses a fixed fee that is determined when a call is made to the Arbitrary Call Service.
 In the future, our goal is to upgrade the system to support variable fees based on data size.
 * Design enhancements for BTP block design in Goloop have been made, and are currently being reviewed.
-* We started writing a BTP Lite Paper.
+* We started writing a BTP Litepaper.

 ## BTP Integrations